 The main home screen of any project will look something like this:

-At the very top of the page, the Navigation Bar provides quick access to other projects and groups and search functionality, help, user profile, and settings.
+The navigation bar at the top of the page provides quick access to other projects and groups and search functionality, help, user profile, and settings.

-Every group and project includes this handy navigation indicator that will show where you are in the current group hierarchy, with links to each parent group.
+Every group and project includes this handy navigation indicator showing where you are in the current group hierarchy, with links to each parent group.

 The project sidebar contains quick links to the most commonly used items within the project, including:

 1. Project information